 The apple never falling far from the tree, Caspar Bijleveld has collaborated with his father both at Papiliorama and with the Shipstern project.
 After having lived in Belize for almost two years and carrying out his Masters’ thesis at Shipstern, he has been ITCF’s project coordinator since 1997.
 In 2001, he became the director of the Papiliorama Zoo, taking over the responsibility for fundraising within the ITCF, while remaining its project coordinator.

 Alex van Hooff is the director of the Royal Burgers’ Zoo in Arnhem, Netherlands, one of the largest zoos in Europe and a pioneer/leader in displaying whole ecosystems under one roof.
 His father Anton was a long-time friend of Shipstern before his untimely death in 2006.
 Alex van Hooff is a member of the board of the ITCF, and has been instrumental in financing many special projects for CSFI and Shipstern.

 In Belize, CSFI works in close collaboration with several authorities.
 Most of the rangers of CSFI are special constables and official Forest Department representatives in the field.
 When conducting patrols in sensitive areas, CSFI often works in conjunction with the Belize Police Force or the Belize Defence Force, especially when large-scale illegal logging or suspected drug-related illegal activities are encountered.
 Joint routine patrols are also occasionally carried out.

-With over 1.000 species of animals, Wilhelma is one of the most species-rich zoos in the world.
-In addition, more than 7.000 species of plants adorn its botanical garden.Find out more
+With more than 1,000 animal species, Wilhelma is one of the most species-rich zoos in the world.
+In addition, more than 7,000 plant species adorn the botanical garden.Learn more

-Cologne Zoo is one of the largest and oldest zoos in Germany.
-Established in 1860, it has long been renowned for its progressive and innovative husbandry of animals.Find out more
+The Cologne Zoo is one of the largest and oldest zoos in Germany.
+It was founded in 1860 and has long been known for its progressive and innovative approach to animal husbandry.Learn more